 What About Premises Liability Accidents Involving Children in Athens?

-In Georgia, the attractive nuisance doctrine recognizes that children may gravitate toward dangerous conditions on someone else’s property.
+In Georgia, the attractive nuisance doctrine recognizes that children may gravitate toward dangerous or unsafe conditions on someone else’s property.
 The law protects them if they are injured while trespassing to play on an unsecured hazard.

 For example, unattended swimming pools or trampolines may attract children.
 In this scenario, the property owner is responsible for addressing any hazards that may attract or injure children.
 The attractive nuisance doctrine may hold the property owner liable if they are aware or should be aware that it is likely children will trespass, are aware of the hazard’s existence, and if trespassing children are not aware of the danger posed.